Detailed Configuration Examples

 # - Resource limits too low

-• Use Format json_lines (not json) in OUTPUT - sends newline-delimited JSON
+- Use Format json_lines (preferred over json) in OUTPUT - sends newline-delimited JSON

 Cloud Run Nginx with Cloud Logging